 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If you borrowed money to start or expand your business, you may wonder how that financing will affect your already complicated taxes.
-Are small business loans considered income?
-Will you end up paying more in taxes because you borrowed money?The answer is, probably not.
+Business loans are not considered income.
 In fact, borrowing money to backup your business will in many cases lower your taxes.
 There are a few exceptions, however, so read on to learn more about how financing can impact your taxes, along with other important things to keep in mind when filing your business tax return this year.

 Do Business Loans Count as Income?
 The Short Answer